 From The Spaghetti Western Database

 An MGM funded spaghetti western, the idea behind The Magnificent Seven is transported to another era, the Mexican revolution of 1914, and the whole thing is more or less presented as a post western, including some philosophies about aging men living on borrowed time.
 Our time is over and we know it, says one of the characters.
+French author Giré described the movie as Mission Impossible out West (*1).
 The Dirty Dozen, The Professionals and The Wild Bunch may all have been sources of inspiration, and on script level there are a few similarities to Castellari’s Kill them all and come back alone.
 At one moment, when a large canon was exposed, I even thought of The Guns of Navarone.
-French author Giré described the movie as Mission Impossible out West (*1): Lead actor Peter Graves, silver hair and all, was above all known for his starring role in the CBS television series Mission : Impossible and yes: the mission he proposes in this movie, seems largely impossible.
-In other words: this movie freely borrows from at least half a dozen other - more famous - movies.

 Most reference works mention Don Taylor as director, but over the years there have been rumours that most of the material was directed by either producer Zingarelli or screenwriter Dario Argento.
 Graves and Spencer have declared Taylor was the man, but according to Tetsuro Tamba and Italian beauty Daniela Giordano Taylor abandoned the production after a few days (*2).
-Giordano came up with a nice anecdote as well.
-Taylor wanted an Italian actress who spoke English, but Sophia Loren and Claudia Cardinale were way beyond the movie’s budget.
-Daniela passed the language test and … got only one single word of dialogue: No (or rather: Nooooo – she utters the piercing cry when the Federales want to execute the man she has fallen in love with, the samurai, who has even less dialogue!).
-Could this mean that some plans were altered?
-Some anomalies in the script (first Graves offers the men $ 1000 to do a job for him, but near the end they think they can keep all the money for themselves) seem to indicate changes in the original plans too.
-It’s of course all speculation.
-If anything, these contrary statements prove that the often heard ‘I believe him because he was present at the event’ isn’t a valuable argument.
-They were all there, and all remember different things.
+She also came up with a nice anecdote: the producers wanted an actress who spoke English; she passed the language test ... and then got only a single line of diaogue !

 - (1) Jean-François Giré, Il était une fois le western européen, p.
 236